Last modified on June 15, 2022

 If you are signed in to your YouTube or Google account, Google may add the processed information to your account and treat it as personal data, depending on your account settings, see in particular https://www.google.de/policies/privacy/partners/.

 We integrate YouTube so that you can watch videos directly on our website.
 By including external videos, we reduce the load on our servers and can thus use these resources elsewhere, which can increase the stability of our servers.
-This represents a legitimate interest within the meaning of the relevant legal basis of Art.
-6 para.
-1 lit. f GDPR.
+Your consent is the legal basis for this data processing, Art.
+6 para.1 lit. a) GDPR.
 Further information on data processing by Google is available at https://policies.google.com/privacy.